MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec.md

 ---
-title: Connect GitHub Enterprise Cloud to Defender for Cloud Apps
+title: Connect GitHub Enterprise Cloud
 description: This article provides information about how to connect your GitHub Enterprise Cloud app to Defender for Cloud Apps using the API connector  for visibility and control over use. ms.date: 01/09/2023 ms.topic: how-to